 Patellar or quadriceps tendonitis

 Depending on the specific area being treated, crutches or upper body immobilization may not necessary.
 If immobilization is necessary then typically it can be stopped after 2 days.
 Most patients will have some soreness for up to 48 hours that should decreases.
 Patients should not take aspirin or other NSAID medications after the procedure because they block the inflammatory response necessary for the procedures to help with healing.
 Patients can use Tylenol and other pain medications that don't block the inflammatory process.
 Patients should refrain from significant physical activity or sports activities for about a week after the procedure.
 Patients are re-evaluated about 6 weeks after the procedure to evaluate their progress and to make further treatment recommendations.

 In the United States most insurance plans and Medicare/Medicaid do not currently cover PRP therapy.
 Patients interested in having PRP therapy are responsible for the full payment for the procedure.
-Our current pricing for PRP injections starts at $350 per location, with discounts given for multiple sites.
-Our doctor does not want cost to be a factor for patients who wish to have PRP therapy, we offer many options for payment.
+Our doctor do not want cost to be a factor for patients who wish to have PRP therapy, we offer many options for payment.
 Please call our office for more information.